 The two sit down as though waiting for an everyday subway train, but are soon confronted by a strange, monstrous train with special effects for an engine and a drill-headed locomotive.
 Biological eyes on the side of the train look at them before a door opens from the solid metal flash of the side of the vehicle, and the twins reluctantly get in as the train threatens to leave.
 Though they don’t realize it, they are joined by another figure, who slips into the train at the last second

-The third problem with Lisa Pacifist is that she tries to make a call to some kind of secretive organization after entering the train, only to discover that her phone no longer works.
+The third problem with Lisa Pacifist is that she’s introduced with an action that calls her competence into question, and we never really pick up from there.
+She tries to make a call to some kind of secretive organization after entering the train, only to discover that her phone no longer works.
 You don’t say!
 The underground train, which is probably magical and probably leads somewhere magical, doesn’t get cell phone reception!
 Who’d have guessed?
 A grand first impression for our third major character.
 That may be more of a problem with Lisa’s entire organization rather than just her, and I’m sure they tried to make this communication device of hers work on the train and at its destination, but I don’t feel any sense of confidence in a character if their second on-screen action is to fail at something they must have planned for at length.

 Oh, and I should probably note outside of my complaints that Lisa is clearly the young girl that witnessed the dragon attack during the prologue, before I forget about that entirely.

 Pacifist’s voice is provided by Shawn Sides, probably best known for the role of King in the Nadia franchise.
 She seems to have mostly left the industry in 2003, though came back to do voices in DC Universe Online in 2011 alongside Claire Hamilton, who apparently can’t be avoided.